Skip to content

 100% online

 Study at your own pace and to your own schedule.
+Interactivity, discussion, and feedback opportunities are included.

 • View and replay video lectures at your convenience.

-• Participate in online case discussions with your peers.
+• Participate in online case discussions and interact with your peers.

-• Attend or watch recordings of live tutorials with experts in this field.
+• Attend or watch recordings of live tutorials with experts.

-• Complete your assessment online and receive your CPD points and certificate.
+• Complete your assessment online and receive your CPD hours and certificate.

 Study online and complete a practical workshop